bharathsudharsan/ML-Model-Combining/README.md

 ## Table of Contents

-## Why Combining ML Models
+## Usecase

-### Usecase: Providing sensitive medical data for research
+A **Providing sensitive medical data for research** use case is presented to show a Combining ML Models application

 ![alt text](https://github.com/bharathsudharsan/ML-Model-Combining/blob/master/Medical_data_usecase.png)